7 Lifestyle News Sites By and For the Black Community

 Going beyond similar sites, Travel Noire includes essays on the personal experiences of black travelers and ex-pats to share a vision of limitless exploration of the world.
 The site also provides detailed coverage of destinations, food, entertainment, and travel gear and tech.

-Uptown is an online magazine dedicated to luxury and lifestyle for African Americans.
+Uptown is an online magazine dedicated to luxury and lifestyle for the Black community.
 The site supplies ample coverage of entertainment and society news and arts and culture stories.

 Readers also can find auto reviews, fashion and beauty spreads, destination profiles, and plenty of cocktail recipes.